James Mill: The History of British India

 According to Thomas Trautmann, "James Mill's highly influential History of British India (1817) – most particularly the long essay "Of the Hindus" comprising ten chapters – is the single most important source of British Indophobia and hostility to Orientalism".
 In the chapter titled General Reflections in "Of the Hindus", Mill wrote "under the glosing exterior of the Hindu, lies a general disposition to deceit and perfidy".
 According to Mill, "the same insincerity, mendacity, and perfidy; the same indifference to the feelings of others; the same prostitution and venality" were the conspicuous characteristics of both the Hindoos and the Muslims.
 The Muslims, however, were perfuse, when possessed of wealth, and devoted to pleasure; the Hindoos almost always penurious and ascetic; and "in truth, the Hindoo like the eunuch, excels in the qualities of a slave".
 Furthermore, similar to the Chinese, the Hindoos were "dissembling, treacherous, mendacious, to an excess which surpasses even the usual measure of uncultivated society".
 Both the Chinese and the Hindoos were "disposed to excessive exaggeration with regard to everything relating to themselves".
 Both were "cowardly and unfeeling".
 Both were "in the highest degree conceited of themselves, and full of affected contempt for others".
 And both were "in physical sense, disgustingly unclean in their persons and houses".

 Max Müller argued against the opinion that Indians were an 'inferior race', not only because such a view was wrong but because it made an Englishman's life there a 'moral exile'.
 One source of such mistaken notions and 'poison' had been, and still was, Mill's History of British India, which in his view was 'responsible for some of the greatest misfortunes' that had happened to India.
 Those who were going out to rule India 'should shake off national prejudices, which are apt to degenerate into a kind of madness'.

+According to Kundan Singh and Krishna Maheshwari, James Mill interpreted Indian (specifically Hindu) society through European historical categories.
+Mill described Indians as uncivilized, ignorant, and lacking rational and scientific thinking.
+His interpretation generalized Indian (Hindu, earlier Hindoo) society as stagnant and justified British colonial rule on the grounds of civilizing a supposedly backward civilization.
+Mill considered the Hindus hierarchical and oppressive.